 I often have people coming to me with questions when they're getting ready to start their own business.
 These questions are almost always laced with doubt and lack of confidence, as is to be expected when you're first starting out.
 It can sometimes be hard to give these people proper advice because they're usually looking for the perfect answer: yes, no matter what.
 Unfortunately, a "yes, no matter what" answer doesn't really exist – especially in business.

 There are times when the cold, hard truth that these entrepreneurs will never want to hear is that they're simply not ready.
 You can have the best idea of the century, but nothing will come of it if you're not ready for the responsibilities of starting your own company.
-Recently, after reading this article about a man in a similar situation with a specific reality check he gives friends coming to him for advice, I came up with my own system to provide those coming to me.
+I came up with my own system to provide those coming to me.

 Instead of simply telling the unlucky ones that, in my experienced and honest opinion, they just weren't ready, I shared with them some things that could show a person they were ready to start a business.
 With this knowledge, they – and you – can know if you're ready now.
 Even if you're not ready now, at least you'll know in the future when the time is right.